Why a University Practice?

 The University Practice is an integral part to your spiritual formation as a disciple of Jesus Christ.
 Discipleship is not limited to one single activity, but rather, we have a responsibility to continue to practice discipleship in our daily lives.
 The University Spiritual Practice is one way we can encourage each other in our lives as disciples.
 Discipleship involves practice and with it we are better equipped to live the life to which Christ has called us.
 When we commit to healthy spiritual patterns, both individually and in community, we prepare ourselves to be ready for God’s work in and through us.

-Speaking Life in Scripture
+Worship in Scripture

 - Chapel Focus: Spiritual Formation